Content

 The “Berliner Currywurst mit Darm” (with skin) (DE 302015054263) and “Berliner Currywurst ohne Darm” (without skin) (DE 302015054262) are registered as what are known as collective marks.
 Collective marks can be applied for, for example, by registered associations on behalf of their members.
 Unlike individual trade marks, collective marks may consist exclusively of indications designating the geographical origin of the goods, in this case “Berlin currywurst”.

 In addition, an application for registration of "Berliner Currywurst ohne Darm" (31 2017 001 169.4) as a protected geographical indication (PGI) is still pending.
 The DPMA and also the Federal Patent Court have affirmed that the name is protectable as a geographical indication.
-Now the application will be forwarded to the EU Commission in Brussels, which will then re-examine the application.
+The application was forwarded to the EU Commission in Brussels, which re-examine the application.

 “...Tradition and eternal delight”